Discordi0/Practice/HBT/Skills Assessment/Working with IDS IPS - Zeek.md

 Review the previously referenced resource that discusses the network traces resulting from `Gootkit` communications, and then proceed to address the following question.

+Q: There is a file named neutrinogootkit.pcap in the /home/htb-student/pcaps directory, which contains network traffic related to the Neutrino exploit kit sending Gootkit malware.
+Enter the x509.log field name that includes the "MyCompany Ltd." trace as your answer.

+A: